kyli-Leo/cloudflareCV/content/authors/admin/_index.md

 bio: My research interests include security and computer networks
 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
-  - Information Retrieval
+  - VPN with Tor and how to mitigate TunnelVision (CVE-2024-3661)
+  - IPv6 tunnelling in IPv4 areas

 # Education to show in About widget
 education: